top of page

 Search By Tags

-5 Things to Keep You Writing Your Novel
+5 Tactics to Keep You Writing Your Novel

 Oh, what a day, what a week, what a year.
-That is how quickly time can pass you by if you do not get on with it.
-So how do you keep at it?
+That is how quickly time can pass you by if you do not get on with writing your novel.
+So, how do you keep at it?

-1. Write every day you possibly can and not just when you feel like it.
+1. Write every day you possibly can, not just when you feel like it.
 Thankfully, the more you write, the more you feel like it.

 2. Write as much as you want to.
-For me it is just one hour in the morning, but that one hour a day is a page so in 100 days I have 100 pages!
+For me, it's just one hour in the morning, but that one hour a day equals a pageso in 100 days, I have 100 pages.

-3. Tea, coffee, whatever your caffeine-laden choice might be, exploit it.
+3. Tea, coffee, Pepsi Maxwhatever your caffeine-laden choice might be: exploit it.

-4. Cease imbibing alcohol altogether, and, yes, those are a couple of showy words (I’ll cover thesaurus overuse in another post), but I wanted to get your attention.
-Alcohol obliterates your short-term memory and you need to be able to remember what you wrote yesterday.
+4. Cease imbibing alcohol altogether.
+And yes, those are a couple of showy words (I’ll cover thesaurus use in another post), but I wanted to get your attention.
+Alcohol obliterates your short-term memory, and you need the mental power to remember what you wrote yesterday.

 bottom of page